UCF Distributed Learning Guidelines

 2. Faculty Development

-3. Faculty Qualifications
+3. Faculty Credentials

-• Adaptive Design/Teaching (PAL).
-This credential permits course design and delivery using adaptive learning technologies identified by the PAL attribute.
+• Adaptive Design/Teaching (PAL): This credential permits course design and delivery using adaptive learning technologies identified by the PAL attribute.
 It is supported by the PAL 6000 program or equivalent product training.

 The Executive Director of CDL can grant exceptions to these faculty development requirements, consistent with the following process.